 - Died November 6, 1931 in Conway, MA USA

-In 1903, Chesbro jumped to the upstart American League, joining the newly formed New York Highlanders (later known as the Yankees).
+In 1903, Chesbro jumped to the upstart American League, joining the newly formed New York Highlanders (later to be known as the New York Yankees).
 He pitched the franchise's first game and went on to record 21 victories that season.
-In 1904, he had one of the finest years in the history of pitching, starting 51 games and finishing 48 while posting a 1.82 ERA, struck out 239 batters, and 41 wins over 454.7 innings pitched.
+In 1904, he had one of the finest years in the history of pitching, starting 51 games and finishing 48 while posting a 1.82 ERA, struck out 239 batters, and collected 41 wins over 454 2/3 innings pitched.
 That year, no other pitcher in the league won more than 26.
-On the last day of the season, though, in a game against the Boston Pilgrims, he threw a wild pitch in the top of the ninth inning, allowing the winning run to score from third base and causing the Highlanders to lose the pennant to Boston.
+On the last day of the season, though, in a game against the Boston Pilgrims, he threw a wild pitch in the top of the 9th inning, allowing the winning run to score from third base and causing the Highlanders to lose the pennant to Boston.

 Chesbro retired in 1909, having accumulated a 198-132 career record and been part of two pennant-winning teams (in 1901 and 1902).
 His first Baseball Card appearance was in the 1903-1904 E107 Breisch Williams.

-His 1904 record for games won in a season (41 wins) has stood for over a century, which is one of the oldest major records in baseball, or in any other sport.
-Under current playing practices, his record is unbreakable.
+His 1904 record for games won in a season (41) has stood for over a century, which is one of the oldest major records in baseball, or in any other sport.
+Under current playing practices, his record is just about unbreakable.
 Chesbro started 51 games that season (plus 4 relief appearances) and pitched 48 complete games, for a record of 41-12.
 Today, it is uncommon for a pitcher to start even 35 games in a season and complete games are a rarity.
-The only other 40 win season since 1900 was 40 by Ed Walsh in 1908.
-However, to put Chesbro's performance in perspective, in the 1880's it was common for league-leading pitchers to win 40+ games.
-It was last done, prior to Chesbro, in 1891.
+The only other 40-win season since 1900 was 40 by Ed Walsh in 1908 (Walsh was also a spitballer).
+However, to put Chesbro's performance in perspective, in the 1880s it was common for league-leading pitchers to win 40+ games.
+It was last done, prior to Chesbro, in 1891, by Bill Hutchison.

 - 2-time League Wins Leader (1902/NL & 1904/AL)